It’s day surgery and you can return to work 24 hours later.

 The tubes are a temporary replacement for the normal function of the Eustachian tube.
 This is the tube that runs from the back of the nose to the middle ear.
 The tube opens to allow air to pass into the middle ear and equalise the middle ear pressure.
 If the tube is not working, the middle ear is not healthy.

 - frequent painful middle ear infections (acute otitis media),

 - hearing loss due to fluid in the middle ear (otitis media with effusion or glue ear),

-- retracted/damaged ear drums due to low middle ear pressure (atelectatic ear disease or cholesteatoma),
+- retracted or damaged ear drums due to low middle ear pressure (atelectatic ear disease or cholesteatoma),

-- ear pain during aeroplane flights (barotrauma or pressure trauma).
+- ear pain during plane flights (barotrauma or pressure trauma).